WSU-kduncan/ceg3120-romangofer/Discord-Bot/README.md

   - Another important note for this token is the `.env` file should be added to the `.gitignore` file in the git repository so the `.env` file does not accidentally get pushed to GitHub.
 This will lead to the token not working anymore.

-  - Dependencies: First, I installed the right version of Pip (Python package manager) on my system by running the following commands: `sudo apt-get update`, `sudo apt-get upgrade`, and `sudo apt install python3-pip`.
+  - Dependencies: The biggest dependency for this bot to run is `python3`, which was already installed on my system.
+What I first installed was the right version of Pip (Python package manager) on my system by running the following commands: `sudo apt-get update`, `sudo apt-get upgrade`, and `sudo apt install python3-pip`.
 This was not on my system originally, so I had to do this before I was able to start installing all the necessary packages.